rust-lang/rust/guide.md

 Name resolution faces the same problem as the module tree: if we look at the syntax tree directly, we'll have to recompute name resolution after every modification.
-The solution to the problem is the same: we [lower] source code of each module into a position-independent representation which does not change if we modify bodies of the items.
+The solution to the problem is the same: We [lower] the source code of each module into a position-independent representation which does not change if we modify bodies of the items.
 After that we [loop] resolving all imports until we've reached a fixed point.